pculaf/clangir-taffo-mlir/README.md

 CIR -> LLVM IR
 ```

-## Current Conclusion

-In the currently tested toolchains, lowering CIR to high-level MLIR dialects
-such as `func`, `arith`, `scf`, `cf`, and `memref` does not appear to be
-available as an exposed tool path.

-The incubator `llvm/clangir` repository appears to contain through-MLIR lowering
-infrastructure.
-In the official top-of-tree LLVM build checked here, that path
-does not appear to be available in the tested tools.

 ## Next Steps

 The next implementation step is to define an initial CIR subset and lower it to
 standard MLIR dialects, starting with arithmetic operations.

-Planned work:

-- define the first supported CIR subset
-- generate representative CIR inputs with ClangIR
+This will involve generating representative CIR inputs with ClangIR,
-- implement an initial CIR-to-standard-MLIR lowering experiment
+implementing an initial lowering experiment, and checking whether the produced
-- validate the produced MLIR with MLIR and TAFFO-MLIR tools
+MLIR can be used with the existing TAFFO-MLIR pipeline.
-- document supported operations and current limitations

 ## Build References